Tigard pulls away in second half to top Pacers

 "That's what I love about this team," Justice said.
 "We don't quit, no matter what the scoreboard says.
 We give up some big plays, but we don't quit.
 We want to keep fighting.
 We want to punch you in the mouth."

-Gilbert's fourth touchdown run of the game, this one a 1-yard blast coming with 2:31 left to play in the game, capped off the scoring in the Tigers' 41-14 win.
+Gilbert's fourth touchdown run of the game, this one a 1-yard blast with 2:31 left to play in the game, capped off the Tigers' 41-14 win.

 "That feels good," Gilbert said of his four-touchdown night.
 "It was just great blocking all around."